daniel5151/ANESE/README.md

 play some of the more popular titles.
 As of now, most basic Mappers have been implemented, so popular titles should be working! :smile:

-ANESE is built with _cross-platform_ in mind, and builds are CI'd on all major platforms (macOS, Linux (Ubuntu), and Windows).
-ANESE doesn't use any vendor-specific extensions, and is compiled with quite strict compiler flags.
+ANESE is built with _cross-platform_ in mind, and should build on all major platforms (macOS, Windows, and Linux).
+ANESE doesn't use any vendor-specific language extensions, and is compiled with strict compiler flags.
-The code is also linted fairly regularly.
+It is also linted (fairly) regularly.

-ANESE seeks to have clean and _interesting_ C++11 code, with a emphasis on maintaining a readable and maintainable source.
+ANESE strives for clean and _interesting_ C++11 code, with an emphasis on readability and maintainability.
 Performance is important, but it's not a primary focus.

 ## Downloads

-Right now, there are official binary releases.
+Right now, there are no proper binary releases.

 [AppVeyor](https://ci.appveyor.com/project/daniel5151/anese) does create build artifacts for every commit of ANESE though, so you could grab Windows binaries